 Kentucky Manufacturing Career Center

 The Kentucky Manufacturing Career Center is a one-stop resource in the Metro Louisville region for manufacturers and for job seekers interested in working in manufacturing.
-The region served by the center include Bullitt, Henry, Jefferson, Oldham, Shelby, Spencer and Trimble counties and other regions in Kentucky and Southern Indiana – the corridor along I-65 in Kentucky and Southern Indiana.
+The region served by the center includes Bullitt, Henry, Jefferson, Oldham, Shelby, Spencer and Trimble counties and other regions in Kentucky and Southern Indiana – the corridor along I-65 in Kentucky and Southern Indiana.

-The center, which opened for classes in May 2013, is located on the campus of the Airport Industrial Center in South Louisville, 160 Rochester Dr., Building W, Louisville, Ky.
+The center, which opened for classes in May 2013, is located on the campus of the Airport Industrial Center in South Louisville, 160 Rochester Dr., Building W, Suite 115B, Louisville, Ky.
 Click here to see an overview of the center's programs and services, as well as a map to the center, hours of operation and phone number.
-Click here to read what local leaders say about the center during the grand opening.
+Click here to read what local leaders had to say about the center during the grand opening.
 Click here to see photos and more information about the opening.

 Career counselors will help connect job seekers with available manufacturing jobs and make sure they have the right training and skills for the work.
 The center also offers employers a place to post job openings and to access basic manufacturing skills training for existing employees.
 Services and programs at the Kentucky Manufacturing Career Center are free to those job seekers who qualify.